-Req ID Model Requirement Model Requirement (configure further as needed) Explanation, discussion Name (configure further as needed) 7 7.
+Req ID Model Requirement Model Requirement Explanation, discussion Name (configure further as needed) 7 7.
 Model Life Cycle Management 7.4 7.4 Model Deployability 7.4.1 Deployment Cycles The model deployment cycles shall be completed within required time, effort, and deployment cost targets, by a deployer of type [Deployer Persona].
 7.4.2 Deployment The system shall provide a model deployment Environment environment of type [Deployment Environment].
 7.4.3 Model Deployer The deployer of the executable model shall have Persona the background and capabilities indicated by the [Model Deployer Persona].
 7.5 7.5 Model Retirement 7.5.1 Retirement The system shall provide retirement of the model, or model versions, from service, on an announced and scheduled basis, within the cost requirements listed.
 7.5.2 Retirement Impact The system shall compete retirement of the model or model versions without compromise to surviving information security requirements.
-7.6 7.6 VVUQ Pattern Learning 7.6.1 Other Model <insert covered<="" model="" not="" other="" pre="" requirement(s)=""></insert> Although the Model VVUQ Requriements Pattern is intended to describe all model requirements, Requirement(s) by this VVUQ Model Requirements Pattern.> other discoveries may be added here, as improvements to the VVUQ Pattern.
+7.6 7.6 VVUQ Pattern Learning 7.6.1 Other Model <insert covered<="" model="" not="" other="" requirement(s)="" td="">Although the Model VVUQ Requriements Pattern is intended to describe all model requirements,</insert> Although the Model VVUQ Requriements Pattern is intended to describe all model requirements, Requirement(s) by this VVUQ Model Requirements Pattern.> other discoveries may be added here, as improvements to the VVUQ Pattern.
 8 8.
 Applicable Standards 8.1 Standards The model shall satisfy the requirements of Compliance [Applicable Standards List].
 8.2 Security Compliance The model system shall satisfy [Information 59 Security Requirements].